Turkey Suspects Intelligence Org Involvement In Istanbul NYE Attack

 The New Year’s Eve attack on a crowded Istanbul nightclub killed dozens of revelers when a gunman fired on police before storming the Reina nightclub.
-Turkish authorities were quick to label this as an act of terrorism yet now believe something equally sinister, but much more complex, could also be behind the attacks.
+Turkish authorities — who arrested the suspected gunman on Monday afternoon — were quick to label this as an act of terrorism yet now believe something equally sinister, but much more complex, could also be behind the attacks.

 Police quickly arrested several people (the number has since grown to 35) who are suspected of orchestrating or assisting the plotted attack.
 ISIS soon claimed responsibility while labeling the act as revenge for Turkish military intervention in the Syrian civil war.
 However, Reuters reports a new twist from the Turkish government, which now suspects that the attack was part of a complex intelligence operation: